Panther Rock Books

 Sorry, we can ship to USA only.

-This is my personal email list.
-I'll update you on my appearances, signings, parties, tours, movies...and my NEW book I GOTTA ROCK!
-Enter yr address here!
+My personal email list.
+I'll occasionally update you on my thoughts, appearances, book signings, parties, tours, movies or whatever comes NEXT!
+Pop in yr address right down there.

 The deluxe, expanded AUDIOBOOK of “Once a Rocker Always a Rocker: A Diary” is now available at Audible, Amazon and iTunes/AppleBooks.